I’ve always loved music. Listening, playing, performing.

 I tracked down the brilliant Jonathan Green as my trumpet coach and am still working with him every week.
 I can genuinely say that trumpet-wise he has taught me everything I know, but he will never teach me everything he knows.

 Between then and now there have been a number of different musical ventures, projects, sidelines and interludes.
 At first, and just to get playing with a few people, there was The Last of the Moxitos.
 Then there was an urgent appeal for players to join Esk Valley Swing whose line up in the brass section had been reduced to one trombone, Ross, and one trumpet, Stuart, who was shortly departing for Leeds College of Music.
-Happily EVS is now back to full strength with four trumpets and two trombones on a good day, and any combination of those numbers on a bad one.
+Happily EVS is now back almost to full strength with two trumpets and two trombones on a good day, and any combination of those numbers on a bad one (we are always looking for new players, brass and saxes, so if you want a blow do get in touch via the contact page).

 Tuesday nights at The Jazz Bar, Edinburgh for its weekly Great Jazz Jam Session, have become a regular feature, and the opportunity to play with some of the greats in my view.
 The house trio on these nights is among the best you could hope for anywhere.
 The first time was absolutely nerve-wracking when Bill called me up and every note I thought I had learned, and every break, and every phrase, and possibly even how to hold the horn, went clean out of my head (not much different to now then, eh)?